What Is a Divorce Registry?

 Q: What's the difference between a divorce registry and a GoFundMe?

-Q: Who uses a divorce registry?
+Q: Who is a divorce registry for?